-John E. Jacobs American Legion Post 68 Leland, NC
+John E. Jacobs American Legion Post 68 Messages from our Leadership |

 John E. Jacobs American Legion Post 68